AlexLyko/watershed4objects/README.md

 # watershed4objects

 Watersheds are generally computed from an outflow point.
-In practical terms, in 'data repository' development projects, the engineers already have a reference hydrographic network.
+In practical terms, in 'data repository' development projects, the engineers already have a reference hydrographic graph.
 These developments therefore take geographical objects as input (like Polygons, Lines, or Points), not a single point.

 Consider it as a [pyShed](https://github.com/mdbartos/pysheds) wrapper.